DevilBlackDeath/Lakka-RetroFlag-NESPI-SafeShutdown/README.md

 # Lakka Retroflag NESPi 4 Safe-Shutdown Script
 Simple script to setup a safe shutdown on Lakka+RetroFlag

-Works on NESPi 4 only with Lakka nightlies dating ??? (pull request still in progress, once RPi.GPIO is officially included in Lakka, this script will work, for now you need a custom built Lakka, you can find the source of that custom build in my own forked Lakka-LIBREELEC)
+Works on NESPi 4 only with Lakka nightlies dating 04/21 and afterwards.
+Lakka 3.0 should also work once it releases.

 # How to install